User Guide Cancel

 You can expand the layer outline to display layer properties and change property values.

-Collapsed property group in layer outline
+Collapsed property group of a layer in the Timeline panel.

 Properties in the Effects property group (effect properties) are also layer properties.
 Many effect properties can also be modified in the Effect Controls panel.